 - 1. Each local agency shall respond within 48 hours of the request for Emergency Crisis Assistance and/or Prevention Assistance, and within 18 hours when there is a potentially life-threatening situation. - 2.
 Each local agency shall grant the minimum amount needed for the customer to prevent and/or restore an energy loss.
 See Section 4.2.1.2 for more information. - 3.
 Benefits for LIHEAP and Public Benefit emergency crisis and prevention assistance are paid from a central account managed by the Division. - 4.
 Emergency Crisis Assistance is intended to deal with "no heat/energy" situations during the heating season (October 1 to May 15). - 5.
-Prevention Assistance may be provided to resolve a wide range of home energy related problems. - 6.
+Prevention Assistance may be provided to resolve a wide range of home energy related problems.
+Prevention Assistance may also be provided in "no heat/energy" situations. - 6.
 Emergency Crisis and Prevention Assistance benefits are paid only to providers of goods or services.
 There is no reimbursement for action taken or expenses incurred by vendors prior to approval by the local WHEAP agency. - All Emergency Crisis and Prevention Assistance payments must be completed by the last extraction of the program year (normally September 30).
 Any Emergency Crisis or Prevention Assistance agreement not completed by the last extraction will deny. - 8.
 Minimum Emergency Crisis and Prevention Assistance payments, including copayment releases, shall be \$30.
 All Crisis Assistance payments shall be rounded down or up to the nearest dollar.
 No cents may be entered for Emergency Crisis or Prevention Assistance payments. - 9.
-Agencies shall not require customers to have a disconnection notice before providing Emergency Crisis or Prevention Assistance. - 10.
+Agencies must determine the minimum amount needed to prevent and/or restore the energy loss and shall not automatically issue the maximum threshold amount. - Agencies shall require customers to provide verification of their "no heat/energy" situation and/or energy related problem before providing Emergency Crisis or Prevention Assistance. - 11.
+Agencies shall upload the verification of the energy crisis situation into the HE+ System prior to issuing Emergency Crisis and/or Prevention Assistance payments. - 12.
+Applicants with unusually high usage due to a business, spa, pool and or shared meter require approval from the Help Desk prior to issuing Crisis Assistance. - 13.
 Agencies shall not implement additional eligibility guidelines, Crisis Plans, and/or spending thresholds that deviate from Section 4.2.1.2 without approval from the Division.